goformarty/meet-the-penguins/README.md

 #### Finding user's location

     As a user
-    I want app to find my geolocation for me so that the app will set there my start location
+    I want the app to find my geolocation for me so that it will know my journey's start point

     As a user
-    I want to be able to enter my location so that I can choose where my journey starts
+    I want to be able to enter my location so that I can choose freely where my journey starts

     As a user
     I want to see location suggestions